Baresse/Getting-and-Cleaning-Data-Course-Project/README.md

 	result <- run_analysis()

 ##  Cookbook
-This cookbook explain how the run_analysis method proceeds to return the required dataset.
+This cookbook explain how the `run_analysis()` method proceeds to return the required dataset.

-* Read "activity_labels.txt" file which will be used to label the subject activity for each measure
+* Read `activity_labels.txt` file which will be used to label the subject activity for each measure

-* Read "features.txt" file which will be used to label the measure columns
+* Read `features.txt` file which will be used to label the measure columns

 * Prepare a tidy dataset for test measures by using the internal method prepare_dataset.
 See Prepare dataset cookbook below.